 - Mushroom and spring onion omelette.

-- A chicken or ham salad sandwich, made with wholegrain bread
+- An egg, cheese, fish or chicken salad sandwich, made with wholegrain bread or chapatti/roti made with wholemeal flour

 - A small pasta salad, with plenty of veggies